Francis3320/alx-pre_course/README.md

 I'm now a ALX Student, this is my first repository as a full-stack engineer I love SOFTWARE ENGINEERING
 I am very happy to embark on this journey with ALX
+I am looking forward to a great achievements with ALX